 - If you do Whole30, expect weeks one and two to be awful.
 You’ll feel physical and mentally rough (ranging from tired, antsy, and maybe actual pain) and you won’t be enthused about your food options.
 By weeks three and four, you’ll hopefully feel better and excited about the home stretch.

 Overall, I didn’t see life-changing, earth-shattering results from doing Whole30, possibly because my eating habits weren’t out-of-hand before and it’s hard to judge results in only 30 days.
 I could very well take back that statement when I start adding in foods I haven’t been eating!

 The big thing I took from doing Whole30 is that there are many options for food and some are better for you than others.
 Fresh, organic produce is always better.
 Organic fruit tastes a million times better.
 A lot about eating and cravings is mental.
 Eat things you love.
 Moderation is key.
 Educate yourself.
 Make better choices.

 Did I enjoy doing Whole30?
 Kind of.
 Was it hard?
 At times.
 Would I do it again?
-Yes.
+Yes/Maybe.
 Was it a worthwhile experiment?
 Yes!
 Is this really what I ate the morning after Whole30 ended?
 Yes.

 If you have any questions about my Whole30 experience, please leave me a comment below!

 Have you done Whole30?
 Tell me about your experience!